5 Things You’re Saying That Let You Off the Hook (But Keep You Stuck)

 You Are In Charge of Your Emotions

-When we make other people and circumstances the source of our experience, we dis-empower ourselves.
+When we make other people and circumstances the source of our experience, we disempower ourselves.
 Owning your experience, finding the source of it inside of yourself, gives you power back.
 Nothing needs to change in the external world; no-one needs to act in a particular way for you to have the experience you want.

 Saying to someone, "You made me mad!" is really just blaming somebody else for your feelings of anger.
 This way of communicating generally doesn't help us get our needs met.
 It allows us to avoid looking at the true source of our emotions and is likely to lead to conflict as no-one likes being blamed for someone else's experience.

-On the other hand, "When you shouted at me, I felt angry" very much owns your experience as you are now speaking from your own experience and using “I” statements.
-It's almost like putting your experience on slow-motion - noticing that something happened in the world (you shouted at me) and then I had a response - I might even start to notice the stories and assumptions I have about being shouted at.
+On the other hand, "I feel upset and scared when you shout" very much owns your experience as you are now speaking from your own experience and using “I” statements.
+It's almost like putting your experience on slow-motion: noticing that something happened in the world (you shouted) and then I had a response.
+I might even start to notice the stories and assumptions I have about being shouted at.

 Replace "you" statements with "I" statements